segee/IR_remote_on_pi/getting_started/readme.txt

 an NPN transistor with a pull up resistor of 30K or so, so current when the output is 5V and the pi is clipping to 3.3V is minimal.

+digikey part number is 1080-IRM-8601S-P-ND, but there isn't anything special about it.

 The code assumes wiring pi is installed and that user level gpio is allowed

 each of the .c files is its own thing and there is no makefile.  compiling is of the form